 The responsibility for monitoring and reviewing academic quality and standards resides mainly with the Senate, though there are also management responsibilities to ensure that adequate resources are allocated.
 The Senate has delegated the operational aspects of approval, monitoring and review to the University Committee for Quality and Standards (UCQS).
 Responsibility for academic approval has been further delegated to the Studies Committee, a sub-committee of UCQS (which replaced the former Undergraduate Studies and Postgraduate Studies committees).

-In conjunction with the Deputy Principal (Learning and Teaching), the Academic Registry has responsibility for policy development and operational matters associated with the quality and standards of the University's research, learning and teaching, awards and student learning experience.
-The Quality and Standards Committee has responsibility for approving proposed policies, on behalf of Senate.
+In conjunction with the Deputy Principal (eEducation and Student Life), the Registry Services Directorate has responsibility for policy development and operational matters associated with the quality and standards of the University's research, learning and teaching, awards and student learning experience.
+UCQS has responsibility for approving proposed policies, on behalf of Senate.

 At a national level, the University's processes for quality (both assurance and enhancement) and standards are overseen by the Quality Assurance Agency (delegated to QAA Scotland) and the Scottish Funding Council.
 The QAA defines quality and standards as:

 - Threshold academic standards are the minimum acceptable level of achievement that a student has to demonstrate to be eligible for the award of academic credit or a qualification.
 For equivalent qualifications, the threshold level of achievement is agreed across the UK.